xwlimx/bookstore/README.md

 # Bookstore-SpringBoot-JPA-HATEOAS
-This project depicts the Spring Boot Example with Spring Data JPA and HATEOAS Example
+This project depicts a Spring Boot Example with Spring Data JPA and HATEOAS

 ## Libraries used
 - Spring Boot Starter Data Jpa